appium/appium-espresso-driver/README.md

 minSdk | Minimum Android SDK version to compile the server for.
 By default the version from the app [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/app/build.gradle.kts) is used | 18 targetSdk | Target Android SDK version to compile the server for.
 By default the version from the app [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/app/build.gradle.kts) is used | 28 kotlin | Kotlin version to compile the server for.
-By default the version from the [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used | '1.3.72' sourceCompatibility | The minimum version of JVM the project sources are compatible with.
+By default the version from the [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used | '1.3.72' composeVersion | The version for the Jetpack Compose dependencies to use for Espresso server building.
+By default the version from the [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/build.gradle.kts) is used | '1.1.1' sourceCompatibility | The minimum version of JVM the project sources are compatible with.
 The default value is `VERSION_1_8` | VERSION_12 sourceCompatibility | The target version of JVM the project sources are compatible with.
 The default value is `VERSION_1_8` | VERSION_12 jvmTarget | Target version of the generated JVM bytecode as a string.
 The default value is `1.8` | `1_10`